Asparkam - instructions for use. Overdose of asparkam is fatal

 • Tablet form.
 One tablet of the drug contains up to 175 mg of the active substance (magnesium aspartate with potassium aspartate).
 One package contains 10 or 50 tablets.

-• Solutions for the administration of infusions (droppers).
+• Solutions for administration of infusions (droppers).
 Contains up to 11.6 g of active ingredient.
 Available in 400 ml glass bottles.

 pharmachologic effect